kundupro/packages-GENMETA/README.md

 This file provides guidelines for implementing generalized meta-analysis(GENMETA)

-STEP:1
-Download the zip file and extract the files into a folder.
-Make that folder as the current working directory.

-For example, if the path to the folder containing the files is “~/Documents/GENMETA”
-then to make the current directory as GENMETA, type in the following in the R Console

-setwd("~/Documents/GENMETA")
+NOTE: If the user wants to directly download the source files from Github, please go to the link https://github.com/28pro92/GENMETA) and see the README for further instructions.
+If the user wants to directly install the package from R console, please read the following instructions:

+Step1:
+install.packages("devtools", dependencies=TRUE)
+library(devtools)

+install_github("github.com/28pro92/packages-GENMETA")
+library(GENMETA)

 STEP:2